 We Need Your Help!

-We feel sure that the community will “step up to the plate” building on the example of the volunteer working parties that have been a feature of village life for the past two years and are responsible for a massive reduction of litter, weeds, grime and the well-received floral displays that have enhanced the look of the village.
+We feel sure that the community will “step up to the plate” building on the example of the volunteer working parties (the Village Enhancement Team – the VET’s) that have been a feature of village life for the past seven years and are responsible for a massive reduction of litter, weeds, grime and the well-received floral displays that have enhanced the look of the village.

 Millbrook Parish Council will continue to act as the voice of the village to the outside world, supporting local initiatives that benefit the community with the aim all the time of providing a clean, safe and attractive environment for our residents to enjoy, take pride in and thrive.